glovey/Google-Book-Search/README.md

 ## Summary

-This programme allows the user the search google books for any word or words they like.
-The programme makes an API call to the Google Books API and returns up to 5 search results, giving lkey details for each book.
+This programme allows the user to search google books for any word or words they like.
+The programme makes an API call to the Google Books API and returns up to 5 search results, giving key details for each book.

-The user can then select book from the search results to add to their reading list and then view that reading list.
+The user can then select books from the search results to add to their reading list and then view that reading list.

-Finally, the programme gives the user the option to save their reading list, so it can be loaded during the next session.
+The programme also gives the user the option to save their reading list when exiting the programme, and gives the option to load a reading list saved in a previous session.

+Unit tests are provided to test functionality and facilitate future development.

 ## Installation

+### Main programme

 To run this programme using the command prompt (using Windows):